AricaLConrad/Arica-Conrad-Portfolio/docs/graphic-design-samples/assignment-4-lines-shapes-words-colors.md

 This was my submission statement:

 I decided to choose my first tight rough as the one that will be rendered in Illustrator.
 In my tight rough, I used a primary color triadic scheme, and I decided to stick with that, as I liked how it popped against the black background.
 I utilized Illustrator's suggested tints and shades for the triadic colors I chose, and you can see that in the moon and the gradient in the text, swirls, and rocket ship.
-The font I used was an Adobe cursive font called “Learning Curve.”
-That provided the right “flying among the stars” feeling I was going after.
+The font I used was an Adobe cursive font called "Learning Curve."
+That provided the right "flying among the stars" feeling I was going after.

 To achieve all of the effects I wanted for my design, I did have to do some internet research on applying a gradient to text and applying a gradient to a stroke.
 This research was worth it, though, because I was able to achieve the effect of the text increasing in lightness as it got closer to the Moon by using a lighter blue color.
 To achieve the effect of the Moon glowing, I used the Blur effect that was shown in one of the given resources.
 I also used the Blur effect on my stars and my swirls.